 Unschoolers, on the other hand, typically shun memorization.
 This was incidentally the breaking point for me when I mentioned to a friend and fellow homeschooler that I was having the children memorize poetry.
 She claimed that no self-respecting unschooler would do such a thing.
-(I write about this in my forthcoming book.
-Be sure to pick up a free copy.)

 So while listening to the above post, I began to wonder if there was any use to memorizing at all or was I interested in watching people like Ed Cooke simply because he was an oddity in the way people read about the amazing feats of, say Guiness World Record holders?

 Was there any intrinsic benefit to memorizing information, I wondered, beyond just being able to regurgitate it on to your tests?

 It is an important question.
 Anyone, given time and practice can get better at memorizing with some techniques, some of which are discussed in this Ted Talk.
 But the question is, as effective as these techniques are, what is the point?
 What are we going to do with all this information?

 More importantly, in an age where information is available to us with simple voice commands, where encyclopedia are soon going to be as ubiquitous as putting on a pair of Google glasses, should we even be memorizing?